 To establish our long-term ROA assumption we employ a "building block" approach.
+Under this building block method, the overall expected investment return equals the weighted-average of the individual expected return for each asset class based on the target asset allocation and the long-term capital market assumptions.
+The expected return for each asset class is composed of inflation plus a risk-free rate of return, plus an expected risk premium for that asset class.
+The resulting return is then adjusted for administrative, investment management and trading expenses as well as recognition of excess returns, also known as alpha, for active management.
 We then annually consider whether it is appropriate to change our long-term ROA assumption by reviewing the existing assumption against a statistically determined reasonable range of outcomes.
 The building block approach and the reasonable range of outcomes are based upon our asset allocation assumptions and long-term capital market assumptions.
 Such assumptions incorporate the economic outlook for various asset classes over short- and long-term periods and also take into consideration other factors, including historical market performance, inflation and interest rates.